Electronic Data Interchange (EDI) Transaction Overview

 More recently a new method for EDI transmission is being used.
 This is called AS2, which stands for Applicability Statement 2, and was championed by Wal-Mart, who requires all of their vendors to use this method.
 Using AS2, the EDI documents are transmitted across the internet and the security of the document is achieved by encryption and the use of digital certificates.

 There are dozens of EDI documents that can be implemented by a company and their trading partners.
-Under the ANSI ASC X12 standard EDI documents are part of a series, for example there is an order series, a warehousing series, a financial series, etc.
+Under the ANSI ASC X12 standard, EDI documents are part of a series, for example, such as an order series, a warehousing series, or a financial series.

-In addition there are a number of series that relate to specific industries such as government, insurance, mortgage and automotive.
+In addition, a number of series that relate to specific industries such as government, insurance, mortgage and automotive.

-For many companies they will only implement a small number of EDI documents with their trading partners, commonly in the ordering series, material handling series and the delivery series.
+Many companies will only implement a small number of EDI documents with their trading partners, commonly in the ordering series, material handling series and the delivery series.

 For example a company who is implementing EDI between themselves and a third party logistics company may only implement five EDI documents such as an EDI 940 for a warehouse shipping order, EDI 943 for a warehouse stock transfer shipment advice, EDI 944 for a warehouse stock transfer receipt advice, EDI 945 for a warehouse shipping advice, and EDI 947 for a warehouse inventory adjustment advice.